ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ## Introduction

-The standard LEGO Mindstorms EV3 Controller (better known as the EV3 Brick) is a Linux-based computing platform for interfacing with the various motors and sensors for the Mindstorms environment.
+The standard LEGO Mindstorms EV3 Controller (better known as the LEGO Mindstorms EV3 Programmable Brick) is a Linux-based computing platform for interfacing with the various motors and sensors for the Mindstorms environment.

 LEGO provides the EV3 Programmer software which uses a graphical programming paradigm, originating from National Instruments' LabView platform, to develop programs to run on the EV3 Brick.
-However, these executables stored in `*.rxe` files are actually virtual machine bytecode files (conceptually similar to Java Bytecodes) that run on top of the LMS Virtual Machine.
+However, these executables stored in `*.rbf` files are actually virtual machine bytecode files (conceptually similar to Java Bytecodes) that run on top of the LMS Virtual Machine.

 Alternatively, others are interested in writing programs that execute directly on the EV3 Brick, bypassing the LMS Virtual Machine.
-Commercial solutions include [`RobotC`](http://www.robotc.net/) which supports C programming for the EV3 Brick (Q: Does the Robot-C custom firmware support `*.rxe` execution?).
+Commercial solutions include [`RobotC`](http://www.robotc.net/) which supports C-like programming for the EV3 Brick to create the `*.rbf` virtual machine bytecode files for their custom firmware.

 Nonetheless, since the EV3 Brick Operating System is based on Linux, we have various alternatives to commercially available tools. ev3dev provides a Debian-based Linux distribution to support people interested in writing code directly for the Linux environment using open source tools.
 This also opens up the possibility of using other EV3 Controllers such as the Raspberry Pi, Beaglebone boards (with appropriate motor and sensor expansion capes)`, and others which have higher processing capabilities compared to the EV3 Brick to run software written for the ev3dev distribution.